Reactivate a Chapter

 - One motivated person to serve as primary organizer and key contact person.

-- Roster of chapter members (available from the Membership Coordinator at IIE Headquarters).
+- Roster of chapter members (available from the Membership Coordinator at IISE Headquarters).

 - Funds to do initial mailings to members.
-IIE Headquarters can provide startup funds upon request, with approval of your Region Vice President (RVP).
+IISE Headquarters can provide startup funds upon request, with approval of your Region Vice President (RVP).

 - If possible, assemble a group of interested people (co-workers, colleagues, other members) to assist with the initial planning and to assume some of the leadership roles.